equinor/flownet/docs/parametrization.rst

   that are (mostly) located within the same SATNUM region.
 The default value is global.

 interpolate
-  pyscal has an option to use SCALrecommendation.
-This is due to the fact that SCAL experts often will provide three sets of relative permeability curves (one pessimistic set , one base set and one optimistic set) to run sensitivities on a reservoir model.
-This introduces the option of generating new sets of relative permeability curves within the envelope created by the low/bas/high sets of curves by using an interpolation parameter (potentially two interpolation parameters in three phase models).
+  SCAL experts will often provide three sets of relative permeability curves (one pessimistic set, one base set and one optimistic set) to run sensitivities on a reservoir model.
+  This introduces the option of generating new sets of relative permeability curves within the envelope created by the low/base/high sets of curves by using an interpolation parameter (potentially two interpolation parameters in three phase models).
 This will limit the number of history matching parameters, especially when the number of SATNUM regions is large.
 The default value is False.
+A parameter value on the interval [-1,0) will interpolate all input parameters (Corey exponents, saturation endpoints and relative permeability endpoints) linearly between the value in the low model and the base model.
+A parameter value on the interval [0,1] will interpolate between the base model and the high model.

 independent_interpolation
   if **interpolate** is set to **True** and the model has three active phases, this parameter will